 But Delridge remains as a glaring food desert within the 15-minute walkshed.
 No grocery store of any kind is accessible to those on foot.
 On the flipside, the Rainier Valley boasts phenomenal access to grocery stores–and grocery store choice.
-In some ways, this comes as a surprise given that minority-majority communities are usually the primary victims of food deserts, and this map series appears to suggest otherwise.
+In some ways, this comes as a surprise given that low-income and communities of color are usually the primary victims of food deserts, and this map series appears to suggest otherwise.

 The other big detail in the 15-minute walkshed is grocery store choice.
 This number more than doubles over the 10-minute walkshed.
 The average Seattle resident willing to walk 15 minutes is likely to find 6.29 grocery stores.